DavideCruciani/restaurant-search/README.md

-# Restaurant Search App
+# Restaurant Finder App

 ![RestaurantApp](/screenshots/RestaurantSearch.png)

 ## Overview

-This Restaurant Search App is a simple React Native application developed to enhance skills in mobile app development using React Native.
+This Restaurant Finder App is a simple React Native application developed to enhance skills in mobile app development using React Native.
 This app allows users to search for restaurants in Rome, Italy, leveraging an external API to fetch relevant restaurant data.

 ## Features